kamni/postchange/README.md

 This is just an exploration of different ways to solve this problem.
 Why?
 Because buying stamps has never been so much fun...

+There are plenty of great libraries out there for doing integer programming, but this is an exploriation into the algorithms themselves.
+All but the first solution (a POC spreadsheet to show that the problem is solvable) try to rely as little as possible on external libraries.

 ## Trying Out Existing Solutions

+Most solutions require an installation of Python 2.7.
+The solutions may work on other versions of Python, but they have not explicitly been tested against them.

 ### Solution 1: spreadsheet